wp-plugins/contact-form-7-to-database-extension/readme.txt

 == Changelog ==

+= 1.2 =
+* Admin menu now appears under CF7's "Contact" top level menu
+* Includes an Options page to configure who can see and delete submitted data in the database
+* Saves data in DB table as UTF-8 to support non-latin character encodings.
+* CSV Export now in a more Excel-friendly encoding so it can properly display characters from different languages

 = 1.1 =
 * Added Export to CSV file
 * Now can delete a row

 = 1.0 =
 * Initial Revision.

-= 1.1 =
-Adds Export to CSV file and ability to delete a row

-= 1.2 =
-* Admin menu now appears under CF7's "Contact" top level menu
-* Includes an Options page to configure who can see and delete submitted data in the database
-* Saves data in DB table as UTF-8 to support non-latin character encodings.
-* CSV Export now in a more Excel-friendly encoding so it can properly display characters from different languages

 == Upgrade Notice ==